LunarG/VulkanSamples/GOVERNANCE.md

 * Alignment with the Vulkan Specification
   - The goal is for validation layer behavior to enforce the vulkan specification on applications.
 Questions on specification interpretations may require consulting with the Khronos Vulkan Workgroup for resolution
     - [Core Specification](https://www.khronos.org/registry/vulkan/specs/1.0/html/vkspec.html)
     - [Header Files](https://www.khronos.org/registry/vulkan/#headers)
     - [SDK Resources](https://vulkan.lunarg.com)
 * ISV Enablement
   - Updates of loader and validation layer functionality should be available in a timely fashion
-  - All new specification features should have validation at public launch
   - Every effort will be made to be responsive to ISV issues with validation layers
 * Cross Platform Compatibility
   - Google and LunarG collaboration: